 - Artistic Discipline of Program — the Directory identifies the artistic discipline(s) most strongly and significantly affiliated with the work that happens during the program, the discipline(s) on which students focus their learning.
 Selections include dance, literary, music, storytelling, theatre and visual arts, as well as STEAM (defined as Science, Technology, Engineering, Math through the Arts) and multi-disciplinary.

 - Cultural Context of Program — note: a program does not need an identified cultural context in order to be accepted.
 When appropriate, the directory identifies the cultural context(s) most strongly and significantly associated with the program, the context(s) on which the program concentrates and about which the students learn.
-This is specific to the program and should not reflect an artist's cultural identity.
+This is specific to the program and does not have to reflect an artist's cultural identity.

 - Space Requirements — any physical element(s) of the space/room that are necessary for successful implementation of the program.
 Examples include minimum space dimensions, ceiling height measurements, specific floor materials, indoor/outdoor space, access to running water, etc.

 - Technical Requirements — any element(s) that a school may reasonably be expected to have for successful implementation of the program.
 Examples include electrical access, sound equipment, piano/keyboard, chairs/tables, supplies, running water, volunteers, set-up/strike time, etc.